jonas-jun/DS_air_quality/README.md

 - prepare_dataset.ipynb - merge, EDA, feature engineering
 - *.py should be used for *.ipynb files

+### Result
 Random Forest with class_weight {1,1,3,5} is the best.
+Since the dataset is unbalanced, so we need to weigh more on 'bad' and 'worst' case when bootstraping.

 datasets in this drive